 I’ve got many of clients who are the professionals in their areas and they want to share their knowledge with others (or maybe better market their services through the audiobook).
 Here’s couple of them.

 There are more, believe me… actually, I think I have already proved that you can really find my works at Amazon.

 But here I’d like to remember one of the most interesting and challenging projects.

-From the audio production perspective it became an audio drama series with lots of diologues, foley, music and special effects.
+From the audio production perspective it became an audio drama series with lots of dialogues, foley, music and special effects.
 You can find the sample below.

 Over there you can find the full description of the project, but on this page I’d like just share a quote: